na-na-hi/renget/archive/smgenloredoc.md

  - More People = More Gods = More Conflict
  - Zeus dies, killed by someone
- - Big conflicts in Egypt + Scandinavia kicks off as Greeks try to find whodunnit
+ - Big conflicts in Egypt + Scandinavia kicks off, as Greeks try to find whodunnit
  - Ragnarok begins, because Hel / Fenrir escaped as a result of above
  - Susano-O goes on an adventure.
 The Morrigan was the one instigating most of everything.
 Ragnarok is still ongoing
  - Ares goes on an adventure, kills loads of Gods.
 Finishes up with Anubis, who was scapegoated for Zeus's death